DylanZammit/Traffic-Control-Simulator/README.md

 ![true_estimate_rate](https://github.com/DylanZammit/Traffic-Control-Simulator/blob/master/img/true_estimate_rate.png?raw=true)

 Below are the simulation results of different strategies described in the above section.
-The black line shows the total number of cars waiting in the roads across all lanes whereas the other lines correspond to the cars waiting for the green light for every separate lane.
+The lines correspond to the cars waiting for the green light for every separate lane.
+The values were smoothed using a windows of 5 minutes for readability.

 ![flow_case_1](https://github.com/DylanZammit/Traffic-Control-Simulator/blob/master/img/flow_sim_case_max20.png?raw=true)

 This model clearly shows (unsurprisingly) that the worst model out of the three is the baseline model.
-The average car frustration is at 0.62, more than 4 times the other two strategies.
+The average car frustration is at 0.3, more than twice the other two strategies.
 Also note the drastic increase in cars waiting in traffic during the morning and evening rush hours.
 Although visible, it is much less evident in the other two models, reaching half the queued cars at the peak.

 The Idle model and Snapshot model are much more comparable, with the frustration score being similar.
 However, what happens when we increase the flow of cars at the peak of rush hour by a little bit?
-The below image shows the same simulation with the only difference being that the entry rate at the peak rush hour times is increased from 20 to 25 cars per minute.
+The below image shows the same simulation with the only difference being that the entry rate at the peak rush hour times is increased from 20 to 22 cars per minute.

 ![flow_case_2](https://github.com/DylanZammit/Traffic-Control-Simulator/blob/master/img/flow_sim_case_max25.png?raw=true)

 As described earlier, the baseline and idle models become much more similar to each other with increased traffic.
-It is still worth noting that the Baseline model is the worst of the three.
+The baseline model is extremely susceptible to heavy traffic with an increased flow of traffic, reaching a peak of 300 cars waiting for Lane 3 at around 10am.
 The snapshot model, on the other hand, adjusted impressively well to the flow of traffic, alleviating the burden of traffic across all three lanes throughout the day, with no parameter tuning at all.
+All 3 lanes seem to have similar levels of traffic.
+The idle model in comparison has visible spikes during rush hours.
+However, during quiter periods throughout the day, performs better than the Snapshot model.

-This not only shows that the model is superior to the other two in terms of "frustration metrics".
+This not only shows that the model is comparable or superior to the other two in terms of "frustration metrics".
 It also shows that it is much more robust to traffic conditions due to its dynamic nature.
+It might make sense to combine the snapshot model with the idle model depending on the time of day for an even better model.

 ## Conclusion

 Hopefully this project sheds some (more) light on the obviously worsening traffic conditions in Malta.
-Moreover, I hope that such a project inspires greater minds into realising that the traffic problem in Malta is solveable, or at the very least improveable with relatively simple changes.
+Moreover, I hope that such a project inspires greater minds into realising that the traffic problem in Malta is solvable, or at the very least improvable with relatively simple changes.